CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 spurious temperature excursion, and the state goes non-physical.
 With the exact Jacobian this crash occurs at every coarse time step in the single-column convective test.

-### What cures it
+### What resolves it

 The exact preset removes the growth mode from the implicit operator and bounds the now-explicit growth by the physical saturation limit:

 - **`ExplicitGrowthDiagonal`** zeros the positive diagonal, so the implicit operator carries only non-positive modes and is well-conditioned at any substep size.
-The exact off-diagonal couplings are retained, so accuracy at cold, supersaturated cells is good.
+The exact off-diagonal couplings (which the donor-based matrix drops) are retained, so accuracy at cold, supersaturated cells is better than the donor scheme.
 - **`EndStateSaturationAdjustment`** scales the substep increment by the largest `s ∈ [0, 1]` for which the latent-heated end state stays at or above ice saturation.
 It acts only on cells that begin at or above saturation (a subsaturated, evaporating or sublimating cell cannot over-deposit, so its increment is returned